ltreesitter

 Cursor.goto_first_child_for_byte: function(Cursor, integer): integer

-Move the given cursor to the first child of its current node that extends
+Move the given cursor to the first child of its current node that contains

 Cursor.goto_next_sibling: function(Cursor): boolean